JordanMoureau/reactpokemongame/README.md

 ## Technologies Used

 It was built with React, HTML and CSS.
+No dependencies.

 ## Challenges